The Electric Vehicle (EV) Green Charger

 12. Does DEWA own electrical vehicles?

-DEWA Charge points will be open to all holders of green card charger that can be obtained by registering with DEWA and setting up a special account for accessing charge points.
+DEWA EV Green Chargers are open to all holders of the Green Charger card that can be obtained by registering with DEWA and setting up a special account at a DEWA Customer Happiness Centre.

 14. How can I tell when my electric vehicle is completely charged?

-Check the display on our charging station or the one on board your electric vehicle.
+Check the display on our charging station or battery charge indictor on your vehicle’s display.
 Either one will tell you when your charging session is complete.

 15. Can I discontinue the charging process before it is complete?

 Yes.
-You can stop the charge at any time without risking any type of damage to the battery.
+You can stop the charge at any time following the instructions on the charger.

 16. Can I charge the battery even if it's not empty?